 It’s an amazing feeling to say that Alhamdulillah, I have performed Hajj and Umrah this year.
-It was a two and a half week trip.
+It was a two-and-a-half-week trip.
 Time passed away pretty quickly and I only managed to do the obligatory rituals.
-On this holy journey I had a variety of experiences to share.
+On this holy journey, I had a variety of experiences to share.
 I learned a lot of new ways of doing simple things.
-I don’t want to make this whole experience sound like planning a holiday trip but I want to take you to a spiritual journey.
+I don’t want to make this whole experience sound like planning a holiday trip but I want to take you on a spiritual journey.
 An odyssey of a lifetime that transforms you and transfers you to a completely different realm.

 The beautiful day came when my husband told me that we have got a place with a Hajj tours group.
-That was the most happiest day of my life.
-All the things started to happen rightly on its own, Alhamdulillah!!
+That was the happiest day of my life.
+All the things started to happen rightly on their own, Alhamdulillah!!

 How to perform hajj tamattu step by step

 It’s been more than 4 months since I did Hajj.
 Today is the last day of the year 2019 and I completed this post today to celebrate the New Year 2020.
 Performing Hajj was the most memorable event of my life.

 Hajj is indeed a very laborious religious duty.
 You may think that I have used an inappropriate word for this holy journey.
 But in reality, it’s a great test of your patience and endurance both physically and mentally.
 Therefore you need to have a fit body to perform your hajj in its true spirit.

 The same goes for Umrah.
 There are a few rituals of Hajj that differentiate Hajj from Umrah, the rest is all the same.
 Although Hajj is on a much grand scale and can be done only once a year Umrah can be performed all around the year.

 Start eating healthy.
 Build your stamina.
 Train yourself to overcome any kind of unpleasant scenario.
 Because you are going to face a lot of things that would be beyond your control.